gracenho829/Interactive-Lab-Hub/Lab 5/README.md

 For example:
 1. When does it what it is supposed to do?
 It does what it is supposed to do when it detects audio in the background noise.
+If the audio also detects signs up coughing, wheezing, gagging, etc. then it would also be able to diagnose for sleep apnea.

 1. When does it fail?
 It fails when there is too much noise in the background.
 It would be hard to distinguish between a snore and a car engine.
+It would also need to have good algorithms so that it won't distinguish any other noise for wheezing or gagging for sleep apnea.

 1. When it fails, why does it fail?
 Because at the moment, we do not have any code that could distinguish the audio from the background, it would fail because it doesn't have the right code to distinguish between various different sounds.